 Technology has put product and service information at consumers’ fingertips.
 They’re able to Google the lowest price of a service, or the ingredients of a product, watch YouTube videos to learn how to use features, and scan Facebook for reviews from past customers.
-This begs the question – what role is left for the sales team to play?
+Which raises the question – what role can a sales team play today?

-So, what soft skills should your sales training and development focus on?
+So, what soft skills should you focus on in sales training and development?
 Let’s take a look.

 What are the most important soft skills in sales?